-I travel a lot, and whenever I mention that I live in Central America, the one question I am almost always asked is… What is it like to live there?
-The answer is different for each country, because they are in fact, different countries.
-The three countries that I know the best are, Costa Rica, Panama, and Nicaragua.
-They have many similar aspects, like a common language, and roughly similar cultures, but as much as they are similar, they each have cultural differences.
+When I travel and mention that I live in Costa Rica, the one question I always get asked is… What is it like to live there?
+The three Central American countries that I know the best are, Costa Rica, Panama, and Nicaragua.
+They have several similar aspects, such as a common language, and roughly similar cultures, but as much as they are similar, they have unique differences.

 Of the three countries, (Costa Rica – Panama – Nicaragua), Costa Rica is the most expensive.
-The price of some items in Costa Rica is even more expensive than in the USA, but some things are less expensive, so your wants and needs will dictate what it takes for you to live in Costa Rica.
-However, if one has a decent retirement package, they can live very well in Costa Rica.
+The price of some items in Costa Rica is even more expensive than in the USA, but many things are less expensive.
+Your wants and needs will dictate what it takes for you to live in Costa Rica.
+However, if one has a decent retirement package, one can live very well in Costa Rica.
 I like to use a rule of thumb comparison chart to show the difference in the cost of living in each country.

 Below is my unscientific comparison chart that shows the cost of living in each of the three countries as compared to the USA.
 It is ONLY a rough comparison.

 If you consider a basket of goods and services, that in the USA costs an exact $1000, then here is the cost comparison for that same basket of goods and services in: